codecov/worker/.github/pull_request_template.md

 <!--

-  Sentry employees and contractors can delete or ignore the following.
+  Sentry/Codecov employees and contractors can delete or ignore the following.

 -->